clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 5. Click the Save button

 <br/>
+!!! question
     :question:
     Using the gene track and the first transcript shown for each gene (NM_022965.4 and NM_006342.2) determine between which exons the fusion has occurred.

 ### Fusion visualization using the Arriba fusion caller
 Somatic fusion calling can be performed by a number of different callers.
 One such caller is caller [Arriba](https://github.com/suhrig/arriba).
 The nice thing with this caller is that the fusions that they call are visualized in a very nice way.

 Open the pdf file `RNA-SeraSeq_R.arriba.fusions.pdf` produced by Arriba.
 The first fusion in this document is the same one that we previously studied in IGV, FGFR3::TACC3.
 Here we can see the fusion breakpoint as well as the direction and if it is in-frame.
 This together with the included protein domains in the fusion product is important to determine if the fusion is clinically relevant.

+!!! question
     :question:
     Which of the two proteins are mainly involved in cancer?

+!!! question
     :question:
     Why is it clinically relevant to find FGFR3::TACC3 fusions.

 <br/>
 Scroll further down in the document to find further fusion that Arriba has found.
 Usually only one true fusion is found per sample but in this case it is a synthetically created sample with many clinically relevant fusions.